tomwillis608/go-cook/cookbook/soups/stayabed-stew.md

 !!! note "Source"

 This was my mother's favorite recipe from Peg Brakken's classic "I Hate to Cook Book" from 1960.

+!!! note "My Take"

 The 5 hour cooking time allows a wonderful browning of the beef chunks from the Maillard Reaction, while giving time to literally go back to bed while it cooks.

+Who can find cream of tomato soup anymore, so just use regular condensed tomato soup.